-A quick reminder to everyone who votes in Santa Clara County: the county has switched over to a vote by mail system where every voter will receive their ballot in the mail.
-This is the first time the county is using this system and there will be questions about this process and how people are to vote.
-Please contact the county Registrar of Voters office if you have questions or take a look at their handy FAQ.
-If you have not registered to vote or wish to change your registration status, you have through February 18th to do so.
-To register, please visit the CA Secretary of State website at registertovote.ca.gov.
+A quick reminder: Santa Clara County and San Mateo County have both switched over to a vote by mail system in which every voter will receive their ballot in the mail.
+For questions about this process and how people are to vote, please contact your county’s Registrar of Voters office if you have questions or take a look at their handy FAQ: Santa Clara County | San Mateo County.

 Thank you again for your time!
 Hopefully this guide will be a help to you.
 Remember to vote!

 Note: For the first time in a few years, all of the state executive races feature a Democrat versus a Republican.
 The Democrats cover a spectrum of liberal ideologies and some are more progressive than others.
 The Republicans are generally Trump-aligned but a couple are not.
 As we do not support Republicans at all, we will ultimately recommend that everyone vote for the Democrats as they will not work to degrade our society and harm our people.